ACU isolation to help prevent infection

 Fever and neutropenia

-See this handout to learn about fever and to understand how someone with neutropenia is at high risk for infection.
+Learn about fever and understand how someone with neutropenia is at high risk for infection.

 How to prevent infection